Back to Blog

 ai

 If you're already paying for Claude, you don't need to add Elysium AI to use AI with your schedule.
-This guide walks through the BYOAI (Bring Your Own AI) setup with Claude using OpenClaw — the setup that lets you manage your schedule from your phone via Telegram.
+This guide walks through the BYOAI (Bring Your Own AI) setup with Claude Desktop — Anthropic's desktop app that can read and write files on your Mac through MCP.

 What you'll need